Daniel Costantini: Coaching career

 After retiring at the age of 29 in 1973 he became a coach at Stade Marseillais Université Club.
 Here he won the French championship in 1975 and 1985 and the French Cup in 1976.

-In 1985 he became the head could of the French national team.
-At the 1987 Mediterranean Games he won silvermedals.
+In 1985 he became the head coach of the French national team.
+At the 1987 Mediterranean Games he won silver medals.

 AFterwards he started calling up the younger generation including, Philippe Gardent, Pascal Mahé and Frédéric Volle, which over time became a dominant in international handball.
 At the B-World Championship in 1989 he and the French team finished 5th, which qualified them for the 1990 World Championship.
 Through a 9th place, he qualified France for the 1992 Olympics.

-In Barcelona, he won bronze medals with the French team, lead by a 21 year old Jackson Richardson.
+In Barcelona, he won bronze medals with the French team, led by a 21 year old Jackson Richardson.
 This was the first ever French medal at a major international tournament.

 In 1993 he won silver medals at the 1993 World Championship, losing to Russia in the final.

 In 1995 he won France's first ever gold medal at a major international tournament, when he won the 1995 World Championship.

 Two years later he won bronze medals at the 1997 World Championship.
-Once again he was noted for integreting a group of young players including the brothers Guillaume and Bertrand Gille.
+Once again he was noted for integrating a group of young players including the brothers Guillaume and Bertrand Gille.

 At the 2001 World Championship at home, he one his second World Championship gold medal, before retiring.
 He was replaced by Claude Onesta.

 At the end of his tenure, France had cemented its place as one of the best national teams in the world.

 At a poll hosted by the International Handball Federation in 2010, Costantini was selected as the 'Best Coach of All time' with 87.8% of the votes.